-Patches of size 1000×1000 pixels were generated from the WSIs at the highest magnification ($40\times$ optical magnification, $0.267~\mu\text{m/pixel}$).
+Patches of size 1000 $\times$ 1000 pixels were generated from the WSIs at the highest magnification (40 $\times$ optical magnification, 0.267 $\mu$ m/pixel).
 The WSIs were divided into five folds for cross-validation, with the patches from each image assigned to their respective fold.
 Two distinct datasets were created from the extracted image patches.
-The first dataset was designed to facilitate the classification of each patch by the presence of tumor tissue, while the second was intended for the segmentation of regions into positive and negative tumor areas.
-For the classification dataset, patches devoid of tumor cells were labeled as "non-tumor", whereas patches containing any tumor cells were labeled as "tumor".
+The first dataset was designed to facilitate the classification of each patch based on the presence of tumor tissue, while the second was intended for segmenting regions into positive and negative tumor areas.
+For the classification dataset, patches devoid of TCs were labeled as "non-tumor" whereas patches containing any TCs were labeled as "tumor."
 For the segmentation dataset, both the patches and their corresponding masks were generated based on annotations provided by pathologists.
 Figure 2 shows an example of a classification and segmentation dataset.